Skip to content

 Finally, you'll need to be on a Zapier paid plan or in your two-week trial to use Facebook Lead Ads in a Zap.

 Facebook Lead Ads is a premium app—available on Zapier's paid plans.
-Learn more about premium apps
+Learn more about premium apps.

 Connect Facebook Lead Ads to Google Sheets

-Zapier lets you create automated workflows—we call them Zaps—that send your information from one app to another.
-In this case, we're transferring your lead's information from Facebook over to Google Sheets.
-You can create a Zap from scratch, but we also offer quick templates to get you started.
+Now you're ready to set up your automated workflow in Zapier.
+We call these workflows Zaps, and they can do a lot of common tasks for you, including moving information from one app to another.
+In this case, we're transferring lead information from Facebook Lead Ads into Google Sheets.
+You can create a Zap from scratch, but we also offer lots of templates to help get you started quickly.

-Set up your Facebook Lead Ads trigger
+Set up your Facebook Lead Ads trigger step

-First, set up your trigger step—the event that starts your Zap.
-Search for and select Facebook Leads Ads for your trigger app and New Lead for your trigger event.
-If you're using the Zap template, these will be selected for you.
-Next, sign in with your Facebook Leads Ads account, if you haven't already, then click Continue.
+First, you'll need to set up your trigger step—the event that starts your Zap.
+Search for and select Facebook Lead Ads for your trigger app and New Lead for your trigger event.
+If you're using the Zap template we linked above, these fields will already be selected for you.

 A screenshot of the setup for a Facebook Lead Ads action step in the Zapier editor.